oroinc/documentation/user_guide/system_entities_leads.rst

 As soon as there is at least one :ref:`Channel <user-guide-channel-guide>` assigned a *Lead* entity, you can:

-- :ref:`Create <user-guide-leads-create>` new and :ref:`edit <user-guide-leads-edit>`
+- :ref:`Create <user-guide-leads-create>` new leads
-  existing leads from the UI.

-- Manage leads using different :ref:`actions <user-guide-leads-activities> to the leads.

-- :ref:`Import and export <user-guide-leads-importexport>
+- :ref:`Manage <user-guide-leads-actions>` existing leads, particularly, assign different :ref:`activities <user-guide-leads-activities> to the leads and run lead records :ref:`import and export <user-guide-leads-importexport>

 - Analyse Lead record details with :ref:`reports <user-guide-leads-reports>`.